Welcome to Stallion Springs!

 Elevations vary from 3,480 to 4,620 throughout the District, yielding cool summer evenings and blustery winter afternoons.
 A myriad of wildlife share the countryside.
 On any given day, you might spy an elk, a bobcat, a mountain lion, wild boar, ducks, deer, jackrabbits and quail.

 Volunteers enhance the quality of life for residents and visitors alike.
 These unsung heroes clean mailbox sites and improve equestrian trails; operate a Community Library and facilitate a Neighborhood Watch program; they train as emergency responders (CERT) and volunteer at a variety of civic functions.
-They bake cookies, pick up trash, donate blood, deliver telephone books and help manage Community Cleanup Days.
+They pick up trash, donate blood, deliver telephone books and help manage Community Cleanup Days.
 Their efforts make a big difference.

-Residents have the use of a municipal swimming pool, several beautiful parks, an equestrian trail system, a Community Library and Multi-Purpose Center with a gymnasium, kitchen and smaller meeting rooms.
+Residents have the use of a municipal swimming pool, several beautiful parks, an equestrian trail system, a Community Library and Multi-Purpose Center with a gymnasium, and smaller meeting rooms.

 The District is governed by an elected Board of Directors.
 These valuable and talented community members help make Stallion Springs the very best small town on the hill.